beatrizjomfranco/desafio-banco/README.md

 # Québec Java Digital Bootcamp
 ## Digital Bank Challenge
 ### Module 3: mastering the java programming language
-#### This code is a guided solution given by the specialist of DIO, and was written using VSCode IDE
+#### This code is a guided solution given by DIO specialist and was written using VSCode.

 This folder contains six files:
         Main. java